teambracketsindia/Chatbot/Readme.md

 Follow these steps to set up and run the project:

-1. Create a virtual environment:
+1. Create a virtual environment (not creating a venv for hosting as it already a venv):
 ```
 python3 -m venv my_env
 source my_env/bin/activate